CenterForDigitalHumanities/rerum_server/web/API.md

 %)($NF)D*NS_$

 ## DELETE

- > All `Delete` actions require a valid Bearer Token.

 RERUM allows the `generator` of an object to delete that object.
 Requests can be made by the string `@id` or a JSON object containing the `@id`.